Miles Sanders Player Prop Bets for NFL Week 13 | Philadelphia vs. New York 12/5/2021

 Season Stats

-- The Eagles have run 48.8% passing plays and 51.2% rushing plays this season.
-They rank eighth in the NFL in scoring.
+- The Eagles have thrown the football in 48.8% of their plays from scrimmage this year while running the ball 51.2% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Jets.